dimitarpg13/deep_learning_for_image_processing/README.md

-# Deep Learning for solving Image Processing problems and related Generative Tasks
+# Deep Learning for solving Image Processing problems and Generative Tasks

 this repo is a work in progress.